Dave Hemingway

 His break came when he got a call from Rotheray telling him Whitaker had left The Housemartins.
 Rotheray recommended him to Housemartins guitarist Stan Cullimore, who phoned him.
 He was working as a purchase ledger clerk at the time for the Crystal Motor Group.
 Hemingway quit his job on 6 March 1987, and soon found himself in the studio, recording the band's second album, The People Who Grinned Themselves to Death.

-After the Housemartins disbanded, he and Housemartins founder Paul Heaton put together The Beautiful South from its ashes, featuring roadie and bassist Sean Welch.
+After the Housemartins disbanded, he and Housemartins founder Paul Heaton put together The Beautiful South, featuring roadie and bassist Sean Welch.

 Hemingway's first solo album, Hello Cruel World, was released as a download only on iTunes.
 The album's title was inspired by Hemingway's experience recording in the capital.

 After forming "The South" in 2008, Hemingway along with Alison Wheeler from the Beautiful South line-up, released their first album since 2006 entitled Sweet Refrains.
 The album, featuring songs written by keyboardist Damon Butcher and guitarist Phil Barton, was recorded and released in 2012.